Best Cyber Monday Fitness Equipment Deals See Deals

 Warranty

-Check to see what type of coverage the manufacturer offers on all parts of the machine, including the screen if it has one.
-Unless you’re a tech expert, it’s going to be hard to fix or replace a lot of the equipment on smart home gym equipment so you’ll want to make sure you’re covered if anything happens.
+Check to see what type of coverage the manufacturer offers on all parts of the machine, including the screen (if it has one).
+Unless you’re a tech expert, it’s going to be hard to fix or replace a lot of the equipment on smart home gym equipment, so you’ll want to make sure you’re covered if anything happens.

-Smart Home Gym Equipment FAQs
+FAQs About the Best Smart Home Gym Equipment

 What is smart home gym equipment?